 High Tunnels

 When considering growing in high tunnels, prior to construction, carefully select the site and location of the structure.
-Tunnels should be oriented with the ends toward the dominate wind direction.
-Space them so that they don’t shade each other and with room for snow removal.
+Orient the tunnels with the ends toward the dominant wind direction.
+Space them so that they don’t shade each other and have room for snow removal.
 Remove heavy, wet snow from the top of the tunnels.
 If left, melting snow will drip into the tunnel along the side walls.
 This cold water can slow plant growth and make it difficult to manage watering inside the tunnel.
 Finally, the distance between tunnels should allow for adequate (cross) ventilation.

-The keys to successful production of vegetables in high tunnels are crop scheduling, ventilation, and moisture control.
+The keys to successfully producing vegetables in high tunnels are crop scheduling, ventilation, and moisture control.
 When planting in the spring, transplant cold sensitive crops (tomato, pepper, etc.) 3 to 4 weeks earlier compared to the earliest planting date in the field.
-If you use low tunnels or row covers inside the high tunnel, you can plant five to six weeks before planting outdoors.
+If you use low tunnels or row covers inside the high tunnel, you can plant 5 to 6 weeks before planting outdoors.
 Invest in a good max/min thermometer and carefully track tunnel temperatures.
-If cold night temperatures are forecast, use floating row covers, low tunnels, thermal blankets and/or clean burning propane heaters to increase the air temperature.
+If cold night temperatures are forecasted, use floating row covers, low tunnels, thermal blankets and/or clean-burning propane heaters to increase the air temperature.
 A modest investment in heat can save the crop and ensure early production.
-Cold damaged plants often do not recover, or if they do, are very late yielding.
+Cold-damaged plants often do not recover, or if they do, are very late yielding.

 High temperatures are managed by careful ventilation.
 Ventilation is accomplished by opening the doors or rolling up the sides of the tunnel.
 The goal of growing in high tunnels is to maintain optimum conditions inside without extreme temperature fluctuations.
-These conditions guarantee early, high yielding and high quality crops.
+These conditions guarantee early, high-yielding and high-quality crops.
 As described with low tunnels, it only takes one high temperature of sufficient duration to significantly reduce the crop's performance.
 It is important to regularly check and adjust conditions in the tunnel to optimize internal temperatures.
 Remove the plastic from the high tunnel when the weather gets warm and replace it with 30% shade cloth.
-Shading has been shown to reduce air temperatures and significantly increase the quality of the crop.
+Shading has been shown to reduce air temperatures and significantly increase crop quality.

-For crops requiring pollination like cucumber or squash, fruit set may be problematic since bees are required to transfer pollen from one flower to another.
+For crops requiring pollination, like cucumber or squash, fruit set may prove difficult since bees must transfer pollen from one flower to another.
 Bees generally don’t like to fly into or under tunnels.
 In this case, fruit set is good around the edges of the tunnels but very poor near the centers.
-Hives can be placed in the tunnels but maintaining the bees there is difficult.
+Hives can be placed in the tunnels, but maintaining the bees there is difficult.

 For irrigation, use plastic mulches and drip.
-Most vegetables vary in their seasonal and growth specific water requirements, and these details are included in the individual crop sections.
+Most vegetables vary in their seasonal and growth-specific water requirements, and these details are included in the individual crop chapters.

 More Information